 Katy Personette

-Katy Personette is the Director of Development & Policy with the New Pennsylvania Project.
+Katy Personette is the director of development & policy with the New Pennsylvania Project.
 Katy is passionate about advocating for social justice issues and bringing that spark of activism and engagement on policies to folks in Pennsylvania and beyond.
 Previously, she was the Deputy Director of Campaigns with the PA Budget and Policy Center, focusing on the We The People-PA campaign where she advocated for progressive policies including a fair share tax, adequate and equitable funding for K-12 education, fair housing, and a fair return for work among others by calling for bold action from state lawmakers.
 Katy worked with partners and community leaders to organize and build power across the state to win economic justice and build a stronger, healthier, and more just future for all Pennsylvanians.
 Katy graduated from Kutztown University where she studied Anthropology and Sociology.
 After realizing her passion for political activism, she transitioned out of the corporate world and started as a statewide community health organizer for PA Health Access Network.
 Katy loves baseball, her favorite team being the New York Yankees, Coldplay, and cuddling with her dog Nova.

 Dyneco Gibson

-Dyneco Gibson is the Director of Campaigns & Engagement.
+Dyneco Gibson is the director of campaigns & engagement.
 Her passion for community activism began in Rochester, NY where she mentored youth and volunteered as a Court Appointed Special Advocate (CASA) for children in foster care, she worked in the disaster services department for the American Red Cross, and the Mobile Crisis Team where she assisted people who were having a mental health crisis.

 Now a resident of Coatesville, Dyneco believes this work is important to her because she wants her teenage daughter to know that as a minority woman, her voice is important.
 And, for her to remember that African Americans and women did not always have the right to vote.